Firefighter: Cardiovascular disease

 Firefighting has long been associated with poor cardiovascular outcomes.
 In the United States, the most common cause of on-duty fatalities for firefighters is sudden cardiac death, accounting for approximately 45% of on duty US firefighter deaths.
 In addition to personal factors that may predispose an individual to coronary artery disease or other cardiovascular diseases, occupational exposures can significantly increase a firefighter's risk.
 Historically, the fire service blamed poor firefighter physical condition for being the primary cause of cardiovascular related deaths.
 However, over the last 20 years, studies and research has indicated the toxic gasses put fire service personnel at significantly higher risk for cardiovascular related conditions and death.
 For instance, carbon monoxide, present in nearly all fire environments, and hydrogen cyanide, formed during the combustion of paper, cotton, plastics, and other substances containing carbon and nitrogen.
 The substances inside of materials change during combustion, and their by-products can interfere with the transport of oxygen in the body.
 Hypoxia can then lead to heart injury.
 In addition, chronic exposure to particulate matter in smoke is associated with atherosclerosis.
 Noise exposures may contribute to hypertension and possibly ischemic heart disease.
 Other factors associated with firefighting, such as stress, heat stress, and heavy physical exertion, also increase the risk of cardiovascular events.

 During fire suppression activities a firefighter can reach peak or near peak heart rates which can act as a trigger for a cardiac event.
-For example, tachycardia can cause plaque buildup to break loose and lodge itself is a small part of the heart causing myocardial infarction, also known as a heart attack.
+For example, tachycardia can cause plaque buildup to break loose and lodge itself inside heart or blood vessels causing myocardial infarction, also known as a heart attack.
 This along with unhealthy habits and lack of exercise can be very hazardous to firefighter health.